 Graphic designers around the University consult with each other regularly, to ensure good practice and consistent standards.
 If you need advice in applying this guidance or don’t think it covers your situation, please talk to the graphic designers in your service or in the Communications and Engagement team.
 You can email Creative at firstname.lastname@example.org.

 Working with suppliers

 The University has approved suppliers (on supplier frameworks) for design, web, video and photography.
 You must work with these suppliers only.
 Read about our communications supplier frameworks and how they help you.

 Our approved suppliers work alongside our University design teams and are familiar with our guidelines.
 Share these webpages with them.
 They will help you to use them correctly.

 No design credits

 Please do not credit the designer anywhere on a printed publication.
-As a member of staff, if you want to find out who designed any existing work, contact your faculty marketing team, the Communications team or the University’s Print and Mail Service (formerly Print and Copy Bureau), as applicable.
+As a member of staff, if you want to find out who designed any existing work, contact your faculty marketing team, or email the Communications and Engagement team at email@example.com or email the University of Leeds Print and Mail service at firstname.lastname@example.org, as applicable.